Ground Beef and Broccoli Recipe – Easy 30 Minute Dinner!

 One of the many great things about sir fry recipes is that they are so versatile!
 You can add any kind of vegetables or protein.
 Here are some suggestions:

-• Add more vegetables – add sliced mushrooms, bell peppers, or snow peas to the stir fry.
+- Add more vegetables – Add sliced mushrooms, bell peppers, or snow peas to the stir fry, one of my favorites is mushrooms, red bell peppers and broccoli.

-• Vegetarian stir fry – replace the ground beef with crumbled tofu or tofu slices
+- Meatless – Replace the ground beef with crumbled tofu, roasted tofu or tofu slices.

-• Flank steak beef and broccoli – flank steak is the traditional beef and broccoli.
+- Flank steak – Flank steak is the traditional beef and broccoli.
 Use thin slices of flank steak instead of ground beef in this recipe.

 Serving suggestions